-Panda Express staff forced to strip at team-building seminar that seemed like ‘a cult initiation ritual,’ lawsuit says
+Panda Express staff forced to strip at team-building seminar that seemed like a ‘cult initiation ritual,’ lawsuit says

 Her allegations underscore the dark consequences of an unusual management style promoted by Panda Express and its co-founder, Andrew Cherng.
 While the company has earned plaudits for emphasizing self-improvement programs for employees, her lawsuit paints this focus as an obsession that devolved into abuse.

-“This was called a ‘trust-building’ exercise, but it was opposite of building trust,” her lawyer, Oscar Ramirez, told The Washington Post.
-“It required employees to subject themselves to dehumanizing activities on order to prove their loyalty to the company.”
+“This was called a ‘trust-building’ exercise, but it was opposite of building trust,” her attorney, Oscar Ramirez, told The Washington Post.
+“It required employees to subject themselves to dehumanizing activities in order to prove their loyalty to the company.”

 A spokesperson for Panda Restaurant Group, the chain’s parent company, said in a statement to The Washington Post that it takes the allegations “very seriously” and is investigating the matter.